aariani/PoplarRootZn-dbSearch/README.md

 ## How to run PoplarRootZn-dbSearch web application

-For running this web application you will need to instal [R] (www.r-project.org) on your Personal Computer
+For running this web application you will need to instal [R](www.r-project.org) on your Personal Computer

 After installing R you you need to install R shiny.
 Open R and type:

 	install.packages('shiny')

-For more information about R shiny please visit the [Shiny webpage] (http://shiny.rstudio.com/)
+For more information about R shiny please visit the [Shiny webpage](http://shiny.rstudio.com/)

 ### Run the app remotely within R